-Companies want their logo to be instantly recognizable, to be easily interpretable, and, in the Web 2.0 world, to be cool and hip.
+Companies want their logo to be instantly recognizable, easily interpretable, and cool, and hip.
 Overly complex logos often fail to achieve those goals.

 The Families and Marriage logos were designed by Herb Lubalin, creator of several well-known fonts, including ITC Avant Garde Gothic, ITC Ronda, ITC Serif Gothic.
 Notice the smaller second “i” in the Famillies logo.
 Neither has frills, shadows, color or Web 2.0 reflections, etc. Both are very powerful and meaningful.

-The Amazon logo is very simple and clean (the above design is the version of the logo as used from 2000 – for a pictorial history of the amazon logo, click here).
-The arrow, from “a” to “z” is clever – it suggests you can find anything you need at amazon.com.
+The Amazon logo is straightforward and clean (the above design is the version of the logo used from 2000).
+The arrow, from “a” to “z,” is clever – it suggests you can find anything you need at amazon.com.
 It is clever in another way – it represents a smile that customers would experience by shopping at the website.